1959582_10203081198489244_274663726_n.jpg

 Flowerfields

 Around days 49 and 50 of the Big Trip, I began to ever-so-slightly lose the plot.
 Temperatures were discernibly below average; rainfall was well above; but it was an incessant blustery wind that wore us down most.
 My diary records that I took to wearing ear plugs long before bedtime, simply to dull the roaring.
-Was my agitation similar to that exhibited by inhabitants of the Rhône Valley after weeks of Mistral?
+Was my agitation similar to that exhibited by inhabitants of the Rhône Valley when the Mistral blows?

 In Jurien Bay information centre a calm, helpful man waded through my muddled mind to firm up where-to-next.
 He agreed with our choice of Coalseam Reserve for the wildflower experience.
 Further along the route, he suggested that we might prefer Monkey Mia to Exmouth, since scuba diving and similar high-octane activities were not on our agenda.